Indications

 Numerous minimally invasive treatment options such as steroid and hyaluronic acid injections can be temporarily effective though with limited data.
 Likewise, things such as acupuncture, manual or massage therapy, electrical nerve stimulation, laser treatments, and platelet-rich plasma injections have very limited data but may be helpful.

 Heterogeneous methodology among prior studies including a few prospective single arm studies and two RCTs.
 Most patients have had moderate severity (KL grade 2-3) and measure improvement in terms of WOMAC or KOOS scores though with different definitions of success (e.g. reduction of 50% vs 16%).
-Embolics have included imipenem, particles, and lipiodol.
+Embolics have included imipenem, permanent particles, lipiodol, and temporary particles.
 Generally promising results with minimal complications, good pain reduction, and improved QoL.

 Review by Liu et al: 60% response rate at 12 months in terms of QoL and physical function but pain levels near baseline.
 RCT by Bagla et al: significant reduction in WOMAC and VAS pain scores at 12 months.

-Knee radiographs within 3 months with KL grading
+Radiographs within 3 months with KL grading for joints, e.g., kness, shoulders, and hips

 Pre-procedural INR and platelet count for arterial access